 Whether you are an experienced professional or a fresher, it is crucial to have a look at the resume samples specifically designed for the job titles prevailing in your industry.
 If you will search, you’ll find hundreds of resume samples to choose from.
-Select the best out of them, customize it with respect to your details, include all the relevant information and double proof-read it to avoid any mistake.
+Select the best out of them, customize it with respect to your details, including all the relevant information and double proof-read it to avoid any mistake.

-Below is the detailed version to create various sections of resume including resume service statement, educational qualification, work experience, and achievement &skills section.
+Below is the detailed version to create various sections of a resume including resume service statement, educational qualification, work experience, and achievement &skills section.

 A resume is not that simple to create as it seems.
 There are certain important points that need to be considered while creating a job awarding resume.
 However, these points differ depending on your industry and the job vacancy.
 Give due importance to the nature of prospective employers, your work experience, skills and certifications, awards and accomplishments, etc.

 For example, a Marketing Personnel would like to highlight his work experience on his resume, while a Project Manager would like to add certifications to his resume.
-Similarly, a fresher applying for an entry level job, would like to highlight his educational accomplishments and GPA, while an experienced candidate would just fill in the relevant degrees in the educational details section and would like to highlight his skills and accomplishments from his previous jobs.
+Similarly, a fresher applying for an entry-level job would like to highlight his educational accomplishments and GPA, while an experienced candidate would just fill in the relevant degrees in the educational details section and would like to highlight his skills and accomplishments from his previous jobs.